acousticrobot/FlyPaper/README.md

 ### fly.eventCtrlr

 The event controller is the pub/sub object within FlyPaper.
-New objects can subscribe to receive event announcements, paperscript events can send events through eventCntrlr w/o having to know about specific objects.
+New objects can subscribe to receive event announcements,   events can send events through event controller w/o having to know about specific objects.
 The event controller accepts incoming registrations as objects are created.

 ### fly.infoCtrlr